Top 3 Benefits of Special Hazard Fire Suppression Systems

 Here are three ways special hazard fire suppression systems create safer industrial and manufacturing facilities.

-1. Protecting Valuable Equipment
+1. Protects Valuable Equipment

-This valuable equipment, while it needs to be protected from fire, may also be sensitive to traditional water based fire suppression systems.
-That’s where systems for special hazards come in.
+While this valuable equipment, needs to be protected from fire, it may also be sensitive to traditional water-based fire suppression systems.
+That’s where special hazard fire suppression systems come in.

 Special hazard fire suppression systems can be specifically designed to protect your critical production equipment, electrical enclosures, and hazardous storage areas in an effective way that is still safe for your high-value equipment.

-Without targeted fire suppression systems for these special hazards, your critical business assets could be putting your entire facility at risk for costly fire damage.
+Similarly, fire protection needs to be considered for enclosed spaces containing fire risks—micro-equipment enclosures, hazardous material storage cabinets, automated storage carousels, etc. Without targeted fire suppression systems for these special hazards, your critical business assets could be putting your entire facility at risk for costly fire damage.